willyg302/blog/README.md

 Run `ok run new_post` to create a new blog post.
 You will be prompted for the post title and a comma-separated list of categories.

 Run `ok` to build the blog, then `ok run publish` to publish the changes to GitHub Pages.
-If you've only changed a post since the last publish, you can run `ok run build_posts` to avoid rebuilding the entire blog.
+For local development, use `http-server .` and navigate to the `blog/` subdirectory (this is done to keep absolute links correct locally, since the published blog is a subdomain of the [main site](http://willyg302.github.io/)).

 ## Todo

 - [ ] Take the post `comments` metadata into account
 - [ ] Fully static blog (still with search functionality)
-- [ ] RSS feed
+- [x] RSS feed